Can you reverse a cavity? You might have asked yourself many times. When it comes to oral health, this is one of the most problems faced by patients.

-Although this problem in the teeth is almost always associated with poor oral hygiene, it is not solely responsible for the condition.
+Although this problem in the teeth is often associated with poor nutrition and oral hygiene, it is not solely responsible for the condition.
 There are a number of factors that can result in the appearance of it and that must be taken into account.

 The damage that this problem causes in the element – especially in the crown and root of the tooth – must be understood in different contexts, such as time, susceptible individual or tooth, microorganisms and cariogenic diet.

 In this sense, the development of the problem also has several stages.
 When settling on the tooth, microorganisms begin to produce acids on the enamel surface, altering its pH and generating porosity.

 After the first stage, there is a greater loss of important minerals from the teeth, such as calcium, which results in the dark holes on the surface of the tooth enamel.

 If this lesion persists, it can go beyond the enamel layer, reaching the dentin – which is responsible for painful transmissions.
 When left untreated at this stage, it will reach the dental pulp, generating acute pain and the need for root canal treatment.

 When in early stages, it may not show any symptoms.
 Then, when enamel demineralizes, teeth can become sensitive to sweet, hot or cold drinks and foods.

 When it comes to eliminating cavities, it is common for dental restoration to be the best-known procedure.
 However, it is indicated only in some specific cases.

 When the tooth has a cavity that facilitates the agglomeration of dirt and food residues, the affected area becomes active.
 At this point, the restoration must be carried out in order to guarantee the integrity of the tooth surface.